davidmc5/popular-movies/README.md

-# Popular Movies - Stage 1
+# Popular Movies

 ## Project Overview
 Build an app to allow users to discover the most popular movies playing.

 ## Why this Project

-By building this app, you will demonstrate your understanding of the foundational elements of programming for Android.
-Your app will communicate with the Internet and provide a responsive and delightful user experience.
+Building this app requires understanding of the foundational elements of programming for Android.
+This app communicates with the Internet and provides a responsive and delightful user experience.

-## What Will I Learn?
+## Main goals

-- You will fetch data from the Internet with the MovieDB API.
+- Fetch data from the Internet with the MovieDB API.
-- You will use adapters and custom list layouts to populate list views.
+- Use adapters and custom list layouts to populate list views.
-- You will incorporate libraries to simplify the amount of code you need to write
+- Incorporate libraries to simplify the amount of code.

-## How Do I Complete this Project?
+## Main implementation steps

 - Build a UI layout for multiple Activities.
 - Launch these Activities via Intent.